mummer4/mummer/MANUAL.md

                 of the repeat region, the length of each repetitive unit, and to total copies of the repetitive unit involved.

-###gaps

-**Description:**

-This program reads a list of unique matches between two strings and outputs the longest consistent set of matches, followed by all the other matches.
-Part of the MUMmer1.0 pipeline and the output of the `mummer` program needs to be processed (to strip all non-match lines) before it can be passed to this program.

-        USAGE:
-        gaps  <seq1>  [-r]  <  <matchlist>

-        <seq1>       The first sequence file that the match list represents.
-        <matchlist>  A simple list of matches and NO header lines or other
-                     mumbo jumbo.
-The columns of the match list should be start in the reference, start in the query, and length of the match.
-        [-r]         Simply puts the string "reverse" on the header of the output so 'annotate' knows to reverse the second sequence.

-        OUTPUT:
-        stdout  an ordered set of the input matches, separated by headers.
-                The first set is the longest consistent set of matches and the second set is all other matches.

-**Notes:**

-This program will eventually be rewritten to be interchangeable with `mgaps`, so that it may be plugged into the nucmer or promer pipelines.

-###mapview

-**Description:**

-`mapview` is a utility program for displaying sequence alignments as provided by MUMmer, nucmer or promer.
-This program takes the output from these alignment routines and converts it to a FIG, PDF or PS file for visual analysis.
-It can also break the output into multiple files for easier viewing and printing.
-Please refer to "docs/mapview.README" for a more detailed description and explination.

-        USAGE:
-        mapview  [options]  <coords file>  [UTR coords]  [CDS coords]

-        [options]       type 'mapview -h' for a list of options.
-        <coords file>   show-coords output file
-        [UTR coords]    UTR coordinate file in GFF format [CDS coords]    CDS coordinate file in GFF format

-        OUTPUT:
-        Default output format is an xfig file, however this can be changed to a postscript of PDF file with the -f option.
-See 'mapview -h' for a list of available formatting options.

-**Notes:**

-The produce the coords file input, `show-coords` must be run with the -r -l options.
-To reduce redundant matches in promer output, run show-coords with the -k option.
-To generate output formats other than xfig, the fig2dev utility must be available from the system path.
-For very large reference genomes, FIG format may be the only option that will allow the entire display to be stored in one file, as fig2dev has problems if the output is too large.

 ###mgaps

 **Description:**